DeGoatsnSheep Ranch

 smjam9@aol.com

 DeGoatsnsheep Ranch is an organic-oriented, working ranch located near Durango, Colorado.
-We are committed to sustainable living with our gardens, greenhouses, animals, and home in coordination with the natural environment.
+We are committed to sustainable living with our gardens, greenhouses, animals, and home, in coordination with the natural environment.

 Come stay with us.
 Learn handspinning, knitting, or various aspects of fiber processing.
 Or just relax and enjoy the peace and beauty of our ranch.
-Learn about the maintenance and production of animals, fiber and food.
+Learn about the maintenance and production of fiber arts and food.

-March 2012
+March 2021